webclinic017/edgedb/docs/reference/reference/sql_adapter.rst

 .. warning::

-    Connecting to an Gel Cloud instance via a Postgres client requires SNI support which was introduced in libpq v14.
+    Connecting to a Gel Cloud instance via a Postgres client requires SNI support which was introduced in libpq v14.
 If a Postgres client uses your system's libpq (``psql`` does), you can connect as long as your libpq version is 14+.
 To check your version, run ``psql --version`` or